hklages/serve-files-plus/docs/full_process.md

 In any browser: `hhNas.fritz.box:8080`

+You can enter terminal mod with \bin\sh and inspect the container

 ### Open issues

+- TODO UID=1026 - check why not working
 - TODO catch internal server error in case of missing permissions
 - TODO issue with portainer and manifests
 - TODO remove eslint, etc from image, also yarn!